snoopyr/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```

+The mean and the median are 10766 (rounded off).

 Now comparing the total steps between the two datasets with NA and the one with data imputed.